Adam Scott (golfer): Early life

 Scott was born in Adelaide, South Australia on 16 July 1980, to Pam and Phil Scott.
 Phil was introduced to golf at age 14 while visiting his relatives in Wales.
 He played alongside a cousin at Ashburnham Golf Club in Burry Port and continued to play golf when he returned to Australia.
 Phil had aspired to become a professional golfer, but suffered a career-ending injury while riding a motorbike aged 19.
 He then became a club professional and later a golf course designer.
 He introduced Adam to the game at a young age by giving him a plastic set of clubs, and regularly took him to the North Adelaide Par-3 course.

 Scott attended the Lady George Kindergarten in Adelaide and moved with his family at the age of nine to Sunshine Coast, Queensland, where he attended Matthew Flinders Anglican College.
 They then settled on the Gold Coast, Queensland in 1993 when Scott was 12 years of age.
-Initially at The Southport School, an Anglican boys' school on the Gold Coast, he completed his high school education at The Kooralbyn International School, located in the Scenic Rim Region, where he undertook extra subjects in golf.
+Initially at The Southport School, an Anglican boys' school on the Gold Coast, he completed his high school education at The Kooralbyn International School, located in the Gold Coast hinterland, where he undertook extra subjects in golf.
 Alongside golf, Scott played football, cricket, handball, and tennis during his youth.
 He was selected as a member of the Golf Australia National Squad.
 Scott was coached by his father until age 19, when he began to work with Butch Harmon.